sonia-huynh/BookBound/README.md

 * User can add any book they like into their own personal library
 * User can see all the books saved in their personal library
 * User can write a book review for any book saved in their personal library
-* User can delete a book review
+* User can update a book review

 ### Features I am working on to include: